Talk radio: New Zealand

-Newstalk ZB is the New Zealand market leader, but Radio Live is continuing to try to establish itself with a greater presence in the talk radio market since its inception in 2005.
+Newstalk ZB is the New Zealand market leader, but Radio tried to establish itself with a greater presence in the talk radio market since its inception in 2005, then changing to Magic Talk before closing in 2023.

 Philippines

 Almost all AM radio stations are talk stations.
 A few stations from Radio Mindanao Network and Bombo Radyo are on FM.
-Radyo 5 News FM is the first talk radio station in the Philippines.
+Radyo 5 News FM (now True FM) is the first talk radio station in the Philippines.